 What to Bring to Your First Attorney Meeting

-Was there any abuse or adultery in the marriage?
+Was there any Abuse or Adultery in the Relationship?

 Separate Property / Non-Marital Property